istio/istio.io/_docs/welcome/feature-stages.md

 [release page](https://github.com/istio/istio/releases).

-Please note that the phases (alpha, beta, and stable) are applied to individual features within the product, not to the product as a whole.
+Please note that the phases (alpha, beta, and stable) are applied to individual features within the project, not to the project as a whole.
 Here is a high level description of what these labels means:

 ## Feature Phase Definition